GTM members benefits:

 Drury MacKenzie is an experienced entrepreneur in the international energy space, inspired by her time as a Peace Corps volunteer in Haiti.
 She has also served as a consultant for innovation strategies and business development.
 She is dedicated to business solutions that increase social and environmental value.
 At AVANGRID, Drury leads the customer and market-facing platform within New York’s first smart grid ecosystem.

-Doug McMahon is the Vice President of Strategy for the New York Power Authority, the country’s largest state public power organization.
-He is responsible for the development and execution of NYPA’s 2020 strategic vision - transforming The Authority into a 21st century utility of the future.
-In addition, Doug leads the creation of new strategic programs aimed at catalyzing New York State’s REV and clean energy goals by developing innovative solutions to make the energy system more efficient and the grid more resilient.
-He has over 15 years’ experience helping utilities navigate complex technology, regulatory or market change across generation, transmission and distribution businesses.
+Doug McMahon is the Vice President of Strategy for the New York Power Authority, the country’s largest state owned electric utility.
+He is responsible for the development and execution of NYPA’s corporate strategy.
+In addition, Doug leads incubation and commercialization of new products, services and technologies at NYPA - aimed at catalyzing New York State’s REV and clean energy goals by developing scalable and financeable solutions that make the energy system cleaner and more efficient, intelligent, flexible and resilient.

 Colleen Metelitsa is a Grid Edge Analyst with GTM Research specializing in microgrids.
 Prior to GTM, Colleen earned her MPA in Energy Finance and Policy from Columbia University's School of International and Public Affairs.
 During her Master's program, she worked with the NY Green Bank, GE Ventures, and the Massachusetts Water Resources Authority (MWRA) on topics ranging from applications of blockchain in energy to the commercial deployment of energy storage technologies.
 She was previously a Consultant in DNV GL's energy practice where she worked with utilities and the U.S. Department of Energy on impact evaluations of demand response, energy efficiency, and renewable energy programs.
 Colleen holds an AB in Environmental Policy from Princeton University.